HB 1431-FN - AS AMENDED BY THE HOUSE

 II.
 "Neonicotinoid pesticide" means any pesticide containing one or more of the following active ingredients: acetamiprid, clothianidin, dinotefuran, imidacloprid, nitenpyram, nithiazine, thiacloprid, or thiamethoxam.

 III.
-"Ornamental Plants" means perennials, annuals, and ground cover purposefully planted for aesthetic reasons.
+"Ornamental plants" means perennials, annuals, and ground cover purposefully planted for aesthetic reasons.

 430:60 Neonicotinoid Pesticide Use Restricted.

-I. No neonicotinoid pesticides shall be used on any property owned, leased, or managed by the state of New Hampshire, including but not limited to state parks, forests, recreational areas, highway rights-of-way, leased lands, and grounds surrounding state buildings, except:
+II.
+With regard to neonicotinoid use on state property the pesticide control board may determine that no neonicotinoid pesticides shall be used on any property owned, leased, or managed by the state of New Hampshire, including but not limited to state parks, forests, recreational areas, highway rights-of-way, leased lands, and grounds surrounding state buildings, except:

 (a) For control of invasive species;

-(b) For structural pest control within state buildings when applied by licensed pest control operators; or
+(b) For structural pest control within state buildings when applied by licensed pest

 2 Effective Date.
-This act shall take effect January 1, 2027.
+This act shall take effect upon passage.

 26-2574